Saturday, July 26, 2008

 For a moment I wondered if this was really happening.
 But her fingers, which were now stroking the hair on my head, felt all too real, as did the quiverings of a nascent and quite involuntary erection.

-“Your door was open,” she said.
+“Your door was ajar,” she said.

 Let’s just be clear on the fact that, yes, I was completely naked, and because of the afternoon heat I had lain down without even a sheet over me.
 I now tried to reach past Miss Evans’s hip to grab the jumbled-up sheet and cover myself, but she was sitting on it.